 Best Egg Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Simple and perfect, with a bit of dill, lemon and shallot; the egg salad recipe you've been searching for.
+Simple and perfect, with a bit of dill, lemon and shallots; the kind of egg salad you love at a deli or diner.

+Best Egg Salad